 PSMA therapy with AiroMedical

-As we understand, Lutetium therapy has become an approved evidence-based anti-oncological therapy method for advanced prostate cancer.
-And AiroMedical will help you to find an appropriate clinic with experienced specialists and state-of-art equipment for performing such kind of treatment.
+Lutetium therapy has become an approved scientifically based method of anti-oncological therapy for advanced prostate cancer.
+AiroMedical will help you find a suitable clinic with experienced specialists and modern equipment for this therapy.

 - National Library of Medicine: Update on radioligand therapy with 177 Lu-PSMA